lmuntaner/tech-introduction-product-people/docs/development/testing.md

 You are using software to test another software.

 Usually it is the same developer that wrote the functionality that will also write the tests for that functionality.

-It means that the developer that wrote the code, also writes the code to test the code -Brain Exploding!-.
+The developer that wrote the code, also writes the code to test the code -Brain Exploding!-.